jtakayama/makahiki/doc/installation-makahiki-unix.rst

 `setuptools website`_.
 Linux (Ubuntu) users can use ``sudo apt-get install python-setuptools``.

-RHEL and CentOS users should have enabled the SCL Python 2.7.3 environment before installing pip.
+RHEL and CentOS users should have enabled the SCL Python 2.7.5 environment before installing pip.
 They **should not** use ``sudo easy_install``: this installs pip for Python 2.6.6 instead.

-RHEL and CentOS users who follow this guide have already installed easy_install as part of the Python 2.7.3 SCL installation.
+RHEL and CentOS users who follow this guide have already installed easy_install as part of the SCL Python installation.

 To check that Pip is installed::